Search Results for 'forum css'

 2. moved all the php files that were inside plugins/bbpress/templates/default

-3. moved the css file inside wp-content/themes/mytheme/css/
+3. moved the css file inside wp-content/themes/mytheme/css/after that

 I turned on the functionality to include the bbpress forum inside buddypress groups but I found and issue with the topic subscription and add to favorites.